WoRRuM/worrum/README.md

 <h3 align="center">Computer science student, beginner programmer from Russia</h3>
 🌱 I’m currently learning Android and Backend with Go

-👯 I’m looking for internship or any other work to get experience and start my career
+👯 I’m looking for an internship or any other work to get experience and start my career

 ### About Me :